 If you have young children, coordinate meditation with your co-parent or older children so everyone can get their TM times in.
 Or arrange for some quiet activities for your kids while you meditate.

-6. Enjoy a Group Meditation at the Local TM Center
+6. Enjoy a Group Meditation at a Local TM Center

 A great way to get back or keep your TM practice on track during a vacation is to connect with a local TM Center.
 As a meditator, you’re welcome at Centers all over the United States and the world.
 Enjoy the lively silence and inspiration of a TM Center, and meet and mingle with local meditators and TM teachers.
 They might even provide tips to favorite restaurants and nearby attractions.